Jawaharlal Nehru University: History

-Languages

-The JNU offers education in the following languages:

-Organisation and Administration
+Organisation and administration

 Governance

-The president of India is the visitor of the university.
+The President of India is the visitor of the university.
 The chancellor is the nominal head of the university and the vice-chancellor is the executive head of the university.
 They are both appointed by the visitor on the recommendations of the Executive Council.
 The Court, the Executive Council, the Academic Council and the Finance Committee are the administrative authorities of the university.

 The University Court is the supreme authority of the university and has the power to review the acts of the Executive Council and the Academic Council.
 The Executive Council is the highest executive body of the university.
 The Academic Council is the highest academic body of the university and is responsible for the maintenance of standards of instruction, education and examination within the university.
 It has the right to advise the Executive Council on all academic matters.
 The Finance Committee is responsible for recommending financial policies, goals, and budgets.